WebOrigami/docs/src/content/pattern/filesGraph.md

 {{ @json pattern-intro/flat/object }}
 ```

 The critical bit here is that the `json` utility required no modification to work with the new files-based graph.
-We wrote the `json` utility to work with explorable graphs, and the folder is just another explorable graph.
+We wrote the `json` utility to work with async graphs, and the folder is just another async graph.

 ## Transform the folder